Critical Language Scholarship Program

 Other eligibility guidelines:

-To be considered for a Critical Language Scholarship, you must apply directly to the CLS Program.
+To be considered for a Critical Language Scholarship or CLS Spark, you must apply directly to the CLS Program.
 Carefully review the application guidance provided by the CLS Program.
-Before applying for a Critical Language Scholarship, interested candidates must schedule an appointment with the Davidson College Office of Education Abroad to discuss study plans.

 2021 - Talar Terzian (Chinese)